microsoft/vcpkg/scripts/azure-pipelines/osx/README.md

     ./setup-guest.sh
     exit
     ```
+- [ ] In the guest, check that 'm4' works in the terminal.
 - [ ] Shut down the VM cleanly.
 - [ ] In Parallels control center, right click the VM and select "Prepare for Transfer"
 - [ ] In Parallels control center, right click the VM and remove it, but "Keep Files"